edmondsoun/hack-or-snooze-v4/README.md

   - if they really want an empty string it can be an empty string

 ## FAVORITES
-- Create "Favorites" application
+- Create "Favorites" application✅
-- Create "Favorites" model and pass this model to User in ManyToManyField?
+- Create "Favorites" model and pass this model to User in ManyToManyField?❌
-  - Need to research this.
+  - No need, we won't be adding anything to the middle table so we can just use the `through` property on the User model to get the through table.

 - Restructure favorites endpoints.
 (Don't spend more than a day on this.)
-  - POST /favorites/{username}/{story_id}/favorite
+  - POST /favorites/{username}/{story_id}/favorite✅
-  - POST /favorites/{username}/{story_id}/unfavorite
+  - POST /favorites/{username}/{story_id}/unfavorite✅
-    - Throw bad request error if trying to add an existing favorite
+    - Throw bad request error if trying to add an existing favorite✅
-    - Throw bad request error if trying to delete a favorite that doesn't exist (look in the actual favorites table for the relationship)
+    - Throw bad request error if trying to delete a favorite that doesn't exist✅ (look in the actual favorites table for the relationship)